Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems: On the symplecticity of low regularity Hamiltonian systems

 See Figure \ref{fig:interp_pend_M_sweep} for the relative error in the symplectic diagnostic over a single time-step as a function of $N_s$, the number of points resolving the loop, using a fixed time-step size of $\Delta t = 0.1$.
 This parameter sweep serves to verify that the loop integral approximations are converging with the expected rate.
 Indeed, the convergence rates roughly correspond with the order of polynomial interpolation for the Strang splitting integrator.
 In all cases, RK2 achieves an $O(10^{-3})$ error.
 In the test where $\alpha = 1$, both Strang-splitting and RK2 saturate about $10^{-3}$.
 Strang splitting is not expected to be symplectic in the case $\alpha=1$ due to the low regularity of the Hamiltonian, so this result is expected.

 See Figure \ref{fig:interp_pend_dt_sweep} for the relative error in the loop integral over a single time-step as a function of time-step size, $\Delta t$, with $N_s = 2^{16}$ points approximating the loop in the cases $\alpha = 3$ and the non-interpolated case, and $N_s = 2^{20}$ points in the cases $\alpha =1, 2$.
-In these tests which use the pseudospectral loop integral approximation, this is more than enough resolution to eliminate discretization error: indeed, in the case $\alpha = 3$, the approximation should get $14$ decimal places of accuracy with about $N_s = (10^{14})^{1/4} \approx 3162$ points.
-For $\alpha =2$, we use $2^{20} = 1,048,576$ which guarantees about $13$ decimal places of accuracy.
+In the tests which use the pseudospectral loop integral approximation, these resolutions are chosen to make loop-quadrature error smaller than the observed time-stepping trends, as verified by the corresponding sweep in $N_s$.
 The finite difference approximation in the case $\alpha = 1$ cannot be expected to converge to machine precision.
-Even with $2^{20} = 1,048,576$ points, only $6$ digits of accuracy are expected.
+Even with $2^{20} = 1,048,576$ points, the $O(N_s^{-1})$ convergence rate only suggests about six digits of accuracy.
 This is sufficient to see that the performance of Strang-splitting and RK2 is largely indistinguishable.
-For the finite difference loop integral approximation, the parameters detecting jumps are set to $L_q = L_p = 10$, because large discontinuities are not expected.
+For the finite difference loop integral approximation, the parameters detecting jumps are set to $\lambda_q = \lambda_p = 10$, because large discontinuities are not expected.
 One can see that, in each case, the error incurred in the loop integral by RK2 follows a convergence trend as the time-step is refined, whereas Strang splitting in the non-interpolated and $\alpha = 2,3$ test cases robustly conserve the diagnostic for all time-step sizes.
 Interestingly, in all cases except $\alpha = 1$, the convergence trend in $\Delta t$ for the error incurred by RK2 appears to have a slope of $\Delta t^4$, rather than the expected slope of $\Delta t^2$.
 The sweep in $\Delta t$ in the piecewise linear case indicates a failure to conserve symplecticity: Strang splitting and RK2 perform comparably in conservation of the loop integral.
 Note that we only trust the results in this test for time-step sizes coarse enough that discretization error is smaller than the error in symplecticity: i.e.\! for $\Delta t$ greater than about $2^{-6}$.
 The tests $\alpha = 2,3$ and the non-interpolated case all indicate symplecticity conservation.
-Note, the case $\alpha = 2$ is only accurate to about $13$ decimal places due to discretization error.